jkausti/parq-inspector/README.md

 Remote files can only be opened through the Settings-pane in the UI.
 Pick the correct cloud provider and in the Path-field, you simply put the URL to your file instead of a local path.
-ParqInspector uses [polars](https://github.com/pola-rs/polars) under the hood to read Parquet files from remote storage, and the supported protocols and url-variants are determined by what polars supports.
-See more [here](https://pola-rs.github.io/polars/py-polars/html/reference/api/polars.scan_parquet.html).
+ParqInspector uses [polars](https://github.com/pola-rs/polars) under the hood to read Parquet files and Delta-tales from remote storage, and the supported protocols and url-variants are determined by what polars supports.
+See more [here](https://docs.pola.rs/py-polars/html/reference/index.html).

 👉 Roadmap
 ------------